 Modulation effects, reverb, overdrive, distortion, compression, loopers - the list is endless.
 Effects run the gamut from conventional, like the Ibanez Tube Screamer, to crazy, like the infamous Korg Miku.
 You can even combine effects and explore uncharted regions of the sonic landscape.
 So how do you even start using guitar effects pedals?
 What effects should you start with?
 How many effects do you really need?
 We'll get you on the fast track answering these questions and more below.

 No matter what type or brand of guitar effects you're using, they all have one thing in common: they need power!
 You quickly find that keeping track of a dozen 9-volt batteries is a pain in the rear.
-Having to unscrew a pedal to change a battery every few weeks gets pretty old.
+Having to unscrew a pedal to change a battery every few weeks quickly becomes rather annoying.
 Thankfully, pedal power supplies exist!

 It's worth mentioning that not all power supplies are built equally.
 Crappy power supplies will hum and hiss, muddying up your tone and driving you mad.
 That's the last thing you want when you're trying to record or play with a band.
-Power supplies need special consideration, so we've created a Pedal Power Supply Guide to help you find the perfect power supply for the pedal board you’re creating.
+Power supplies need special consideration, so we've created a Pedal Power Supply Guide to help you find the perfect power supply for your pedalboard.

 Once you understand the different types of effects, you'll want to start buying a few for yourself.
+But how do you put them all together?
 Creating a pedalboard is something of an art.
 Not only are you trying to find pedals that work well for the style of music you're playing, but you're also trying to find pedals that work well with each other.
-You even have to consider the other gear in your signal chain.
+You even have to consider the other gear in your signal chain!